-Gender pay gap report

-2021-22

-Recycling and recovery UK

 As part of a global organisation, we believe that diversity is one of our greatest opportunities.
 A diverse workforce brings enhanced knowledge, experience, and creativity - key assets for a business that is at the forefront of the UK waste and recycling industry's transformation.

 SUEZ recycling and recovery UK has long championed the importance of promoting diversity and inclusion, as well as employee wellbeing and consider these to be an essential component of our business success.

-SUEZ recycling and recovery UK has a strong commitment to gender equality.
-The work is progressed through our strategic inclusion and diversity agenda which is led by the Chief Business Services Officer together with the UK management team.
+SUEZ recycling and recovery UK has a strong commitment to gender equality, progressed through our strategic inclusion and diversity agenda which is led by the Chief Business Services Officer together with the UK management team.
 Our SUEZ Women's Network continues to have over 700 members with 135 more actively involved.
 Engagement with the network ensures that we have insight into the lived experiences of women in SUEZ recycling and recovery UK and the support which they tell us will help promote their development, careers and wellbeing.

-Operating in an industry that is over 80% male, we are making steady progress with 26% of our management positions being held by females.
+Operating in an industry that is over 80% male, we are making steady progress with 27% of our management positions being held by females.
 This has grown from 24% in 2017.

 This report sets out the information that we are required to publish under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

-We provide the statutory reporting information for SUEZ recycling and recovery UK, which is the only one of SUEZ recycling and recovery UK's operating companies to employ v250 or more employees.
+We provide the statutory reporting information for SUEZ recycling and recovery UK, which is the only one of SUEZ recycling and recovery UK's operating companies to employ 250 or more employees.

 The statistics contained in this report were compiled using standard methodologies set out by the Regulations and processed using Gapsquare's Fairpay® analytics tool.
 The methods for calculation within the tool can be found at https://app.gapsquare.com/assets/public/calculations.pdf.
-The statistics are based on a snapshot date of 05 April 2022.
+The statistics are based on a snapshot date of 05 April 2023.

 The gender pay gap

-In 2022, our mean pay continues to show a negative gender pay gap (where average pay for women is greater than average pay for men).
-The median pay gap has also returned to a negative figure, back in line with previous years, after an anomaly in 2021 where it flipped to a gap favouring male employees.
-The reason for the 2021 anomaly is predominantly because the largest proportion of our workforce are engaged in frontline roles attracting lower pay and are predominantly male.
-These frontline workers were given a one-off bonus in April 2021 for their efforts keeping our essential services going during the pandemic.
-Because this bonus was paid in April, during our snapshot period, it was included in the hourly pay calculations, but not the bonus pay calculations.
+In 2023, our mean and median pay continue to show a negative gender pay gap (where average pay for women is greater than the average pay for men).

 The negative gender pay gap has gradually closed over the last few years.
 This suggests that male pay is gradually growing at a higher rate to female pay.
-The reason for this is because of our intentional focus on fair pay for all and increasing our hourly pay rates for the lowest paid workers.
-We continue to be committed to paying our lowest paid workers 10 pence above the National living wage regardless of age.
+The principle reason is our intentional focus on fair pay for all and increasing our hourly pay rates for the lowest paid workers - our frontline workforce are predominantly male.

+We remain committed to paying our lowest paid workers 10 pence above the National Living Wage regardless of age.
 This means the largest proportion of our workforce, who are male, have seen the largest growth in earnings.
 It is important to appreciate that this represents our commitment to fair pay for our frontline workforce, particularly in the context of the current cost-of-living crisis, rather than an erosion of female pay.

-Historically, the waste and recycling industry has employed predominately male workers and that remains the case today.
-This is reflected at SUEZ recycling and recovery UK where 83.99% of our total workforce are male and 16.01% are female - a slight increase since 2021 when it was 15.13%.
-Mean and median gender pay gap (April 2022)
+Historically, the waste and recycling industry has been comprised of predominately male workers and that remains the case today.
+This is reflected at SUEZ recycling and recovery UK with 83.44% being male and 16.56% of our total workforce being female - a slight increase since 2022, when it was 16.01%.